hashicorp/terraform-provider-google/website/docs/r/cloud_run_v2_service.html.markdown

 * `min_instance_count` -
   (Optional)
   Minimum number of serving instances that this resource should have.
+Defaults to 0.
+Must not be greater than maximum instance count.

 * `max_instance_count` -
   (Optional)
   Maximum number of serving instances that this resource should have.
+Must not be less than minimum instance count.
+If absent, Cloud Run will calculate a default value based on the project's available container instances quota in the region and specified instance size.

 <a name="nested_vpc_access"></a>The `vpc_access` block supports: